*This post may contain affiliate links. Please see my disclosure for more details!*

 - I use any chocolate for my recipes that I can – some more expensive than others, it doesn’t really matter.
-If you are after a good quality chocolate then Callebaut is the way to go, but I even love Tesco’s Every Day Value chocolate which is only 45p for 100g!
+If you are after a good quality chocolate then Callebaut is the way to go, but I even love Tesco’s chocolate.

 - You can easily half the recipe for less, but these are so moreish you will want the large piece!
 Trust me!

 - This will last for 1-2 weeks in the fridge.